 5 Online Saree Stores That You Need To Check Out

 Finding the perfect saree is not easy.
 And with online saree stores, it gets more difficult to check the fabric, colour and look.
 Here are a few online stores that deliver beautiful sarees as per their word.
 If this list doesn’t have the saree of your dreams, check out another saree heaven here.

-With the love for the loom, sisters turned entrepreneurs started Suta, a desi handwoven saree brand for women who love their sarees.
+With a love for the loom, sisters turned entrepreneurs started Suta, a desi handwoven saree brand for women who love their sarees.
 Suta combines India’s centuries-old weaving traditions with contemporary style- so that what looks good, feels good.
-Suta makes a range of sarees with different patterns, colours, and fabric.
+Suta makes a range of sarees with different patterns, colours, and fabrics.

 Price: Rs 2,000 onwards

 Bringing traditional and contemporary together, all the latest trends in fashion are found under one roof.
 Bunaai brings pretty organza sarees and frill sarees that can be paired with one of their many earrings and bracelets.

 Price: Rs 4,000 onwards

 Offering the best everyday cotton sarees, abstract prints and mellow earthy colours, The Indian Ethnic Co is saree heaven.
 An initiative that began by a mother-daughter duo and aims to bring their customers timeless handmade outfits.

 Check out this video to see how gorgeous their sarees are!